 Please note: international students should refer to this page to get an indicative course cost.

-1 x 2 hour lecture per week, 1 x 1 hour tutorial per week.
+1 x 2 hour lecture, 1 x 1 hour workshop per week.

 |Timetable||View the lecture timetable | View the full unit timetable|